-This year marks the 25th anniversary of Rage Against The Machine’s debut album.
-Even now, a quarter of a century after it exploded like a car bomb under the hood of mainstream culture, that record has lost none of its power, impact or provocative fervour.
-It was the sound of Public Enemy yoked to Black Flag, of Dr Martin Luther King and Malcolm X set to a soundtrack of cutting-edge metal.
+More than a quarter of a century after it exploded like a car bomb under the hood of mainstream culture, Rage Against The Machine has lost none of its power, impact or provocative fervour.
+It was the sound of Public Enemy yoked to Black Flag, of Dr Martin Luther King and Malcolm X set to a soundtrack of cutting-edge rap-metal.

 In reality, it was purely accidental.
 Vocalist Zack de la Rocha, guitarist Tom Morello, bassist Timmy C (aka Tim Commerford) and drummer Brad Wilk had been in various low-level LA bands, including hardcore firebrands Inside Out (Zack) and Lock Up (Tom, who played on their sole album, the unfortunately titled Something Bitchin’ This Way Comes).

 “I had been in a band that had a record deal, I had already had my grab at the brass ring,” says Tom.
 “The band got dropped and I was 26 years old, and I thought that was it.
 I thought, ‘If I’m not going to be a rock star, or make albums, I’m at least going to play music that I believe in 100%.’
 And I was fortunate to meet three people who felt very similarly.”